 - Coarse sea salt

 - Wet the top of a glass with a lime wedge.
-Rim with course sea salt.
+Rim with coarse sea salt.

 - Pour into glass and top with soda.